Coronavirus Resources & Information

 https://govstatus.egov.com/find-covid-19-vaccine/es (En Español)

-- Chemeketa will offer over 600 face-to-face (F2F) courses and have more face-to-face services again in Winter 2022
+- Chemeketa will offer over 1200 face-to-face (F2F) courses and have more in-person services in Fall 2022

-- For those who prefer hybrid, remote, and online courses, more than 800 courses will be offered.
-Most, if not all, buildings will be open
+- For those who prefer hybrid, remote, and online courses, many courses will be offered

 - All offices will be staffed with increasing numbers of employees on campus